Wyvern676/GAIT-poker/README.md

 jupyter notebook
 ```

-- Afterwards, install openai in the cell below the code logic:
+- Afterwards, install openai in the cell below the code logic **(if you don't have this installed, otherwise, skip this step)**:
 ```
 pip install openai
 ```